Catalytic Coagulation: Introduction and Model

 \section{Introduction and Model}

 One of the profound mysteries of the natural world is the origin of life.
-Self-replication has been invoked as a starting point to understand how the complex reactions that underlie living system might arise, see, e.g., \cite{eigen1971selforganization,kauffman1971cellular,gilbert1986origin,nowak2008prevolutionary,Nowak09,Steen17,tkachenko2018onset,hordijk2019history,hilhorst2020prelife} and references therein.
+Self-replication has been invoked as a starting point to understand how the complex reactions that underlie living system might arise, see, e.g., \cite{eigen1971selforganization,kauffman1971cellular,gilbert1986origin,Nowak08,Nowak09,Steen17,tkachenko2018onset,hordijk2019history,hilhorst} and references therein.
 In such processes, the products of a given reaction serve to catalyze the rate of new products, which, in turn, can catalyze further reactions, leading to potentially to complex chemistries.

 Various types of random catalytic reaction networks have been proposed and investigated to predict the emergence of autocatalytic cycles in populations of diverse reactants with general types of catalytic activity~\cite{stadler1993random,hanel2005phase,filisetti2012stochastic}.
-The outcome of from studies such as these is that catalytic activity among a set of molecules is sufficient to promote the appearance of groups of molecules that are able to replicate themselves through catalytic reactions.
+The outcome of studies such as these is that catalytic activity among a set of reactants is sufficient to promote the appearance of groups of molecules that can replicate themselves through autocatalytic reactions.

-While the behavior of many of these autocatalytic reactions is extremely rich, it is often not possible to discern which aspects of the complex chemical reaction networks that have been studied is truly necessary for the emergence of self replication.
-A missing element in these model is analytical tractability---most of the model that have been considered thus far typically contain many species and many reaction pathways.
+While the behavior of many of these autocatalytic reactions is extremely rich, it is often not possible to discern which aspects of the complex chemical reaction networks that have been studied are truly necessary for the emergence of self-replication.
+A missing element in these models is analytical tractability---most of the models that have been considered thus far typically contain many species and many reaction pathways.
 These complications make an analytical solution of such models out of reach.
 Motivated by this disconnect between complexity and analytical tractability, we formulate a simple realization of catalytic kinetics in the framework of irreversible aggregation.
-While our model is idealized and incomplete, it might provide a starting point for analytically determining the kinetics of autocatalytic reactions.
+While our model is idealized, it might provide a starting point for analytically determining the kinetics of autocatalytic reactions.